Acts of Worship: "Martyrdom" (1948)

-"Acts of Worship"
+"Acts of Worship" (1965)

 Acts of Worship talks about an elderly couple.
 Poet and professor of literature Fujimiya and his housekeeper Tsuneko visit three Kumano shrines, where Professor Fujimiya buries three combs, each inscribed with a syllable of a woman's name: Kayoko.
-Fujimiya explains that when he was young he was in love with a girl named Kayoko, but her parents had forced them to break up.
+Fujimiya explains that he was in love with a girl named Kayoko when he was young, but her parents had forced them to break up.
 After he left to go to university, Kayoko died of an illness, and Fujimiya vowed to remain single for the rest of his life.
 Before she died, Kayoko suggested they visit the three shrines of Kumano, and Fujimiya replied, half-joking, that he would take her when he was sixty.
 So now having reached that age, he brought the combs bearing her name to the Kumano mountains.

 Tsuneko tries her best to do whatever Fujimiya wants her to do and proceeds to take on a role as Fujimiya's "silent accomplice".
 She starts to fully commit to playing into his fantasy and starts to create a new role as Fujimiya's partner.